aztecadmin/netflix-spot-takehome/README.md

 Although the project's scope is relatively small, I chose to employ best practices for my file structure that can accommodate feature and team growth.
 My approach is a hybrid between Domain Driven Design and [Component Driven Design](https://www.componentdriven.org/).

-As such, I have two main sub to directories components: common, which as it sounds is where I store simple reusable components (such as the Radio dropdown picker component), and "features" which is where I store higher level components that drive business logic.
+As such, I have two main sub-directories:
+- `components/common`, which as it sounds is where I store simple reusable components (such as the Radio dropdown picker component)

-I store sub-components within a features "component" directory if the feature depends on bespoke components which won't be used elsewhere in the app.
+- `components/features` which is where I store higher level components that drive business logic.

+I place feature-specific sub-components in the component directory of the respective feature (e.g., `/featureA/components/`) when these sub-components are custom-made for the feature and are not intended for reuse in other parts of the application.

 ### Tests